devdugz/devdugz/README.md

-# 👋 Hello, I'm Connor Duggan!
+# 👋 Hello, I'm Connor!

 Welcome to my GitHub!
 I'm an **Aspiring Full-Stack Software Developer** with a passion for building innovative, user-focused applications.
 With a unique blend of technical skills and creativity, I love tackling challenges, learning new technologies, and bringing ideas to life through code.